-Age-based default values (Table C2, ATSDR 2022c) for breathing rate and surface area were used in this Report.
-For Mr. Downs, 16 - < 21-year-old and adult values were used.
+Age-based default values (Table C2, ATSDR 2022c) for breathing rate and body surface area were used in this Report.
+For Mr. Hill, adult values were used.

 Shower behavior

 The SHOWER model provides estimates of exposures to chemicals associated with showering.
 The SHOWER model uses the following default shower durations for a 4-person household (ATSDR 2022c):